-Paying Your Rent
+Options for Paying Your Rent

 1. Standing Order

-You may pay your rent weekly or monthly via Standing Order.
+You may pay your rent weekly or monthly via standing order.
 To calculate the correct monthly amount, multiply the weekly rent by 52 and divide by 12.
-EXAMPLE: £180.00 x 52 = £9,360.00 ÷ 12 = £780.00 every month
+Example: £180.00 x 52 = £9,360.00 ÷ 12 = £780.00 every month

 2. Online Payments

+Rents can be made online through our payment service portal here.
 Please note you will need your unique reference number to register for this service.

 3. By Phone with Debit Card